mialsteinle/russell-logan-steinle/pages/medium.md

 ## Browse Mediums

-Use this word cloud visualization to browse mediums.
+Use this word cloud visualization to browse the collection by medium.
 Word size is determined by frequency and all words link to a corresponding collection search.